 Facebook allows users to customize whether to see captions on videos they’re watching.
 When Always Show Captions is turned on, captions automatically appear wherever they’re available.

 If a user has the “always show captions” option turned off, they might not see the captions you add to your videos.
 To get around this problem, you could choose to burn in your captions.
 This might sound like a good idea, but we recommend against it.
-Burned-in captions don’t react dynamically to the mouse as Facebook captions do.
+Burned-in captions don’t react dynamically to the mouse like Facebook captions do.
 They also only display in one language.
 Not to mention, users prefer when you respect their preferences.

 Captioning In Other Languages

-Speaking of captions in multiple languages, adding translated captions can be helpful if want to connect with an international audience or reach a specific population.
+Speaking of captions in multiple languages, adding translated captions can be helpful if you want to connect with an international audience or reach a specific population.

 Video captions on Facebook will automatically play in a user’s preferred language if they are available.
-To provide captions in multiple languages for your Facebook video, you’ll need an .srt file for each language.
+To provide captions in multiple languages for your Facebook video, you’ll need an .srt file translated for each language.
 You can then follow the same steps as above to upload these files.
 Facebook will take care of serving the right captions to each viewer based on their settings.

 Benefits of Facebook Video Captions

 Captioning your Facebook videos will help make your content more accessible, improve your video metrics, and help expand your social media reach.
 It helps to work with a video creation firm that provides everything you need to caption your videos.
-Contact the video experts at IdeaRocket to get started on a caption-ready video that will launch your message into orbit.